Near Oldtown in Greene County, Ohio — The American Midwest (Great Lakes)

 Erected 1931 by Greene County Historical Society (probable).

 Location.
 39° 43.464′ N, 83° 56.156′ W. Marker is near Oldtown, Ohio, in Greene County.
 Marker is on U.S. 68, on the left when traveling south.
+Marker is between Oldtown and Old Springfield Pike, about one mile north of Xenia and in the Xenia zip code area.
 Touch for map.
-Marker is between Oldtown and Old Springfield Pike, about one mile north of Xenia and in the Xenia zip code area.
 Marker is in this post office area: Xenia OH 45385, United States of America.
+Touch for directions.

 1. Missing Monument